Looks like Green Gables won’t ever be the same now that Netflix has finally found its Anne!

 “Amybeth is a wonderful and sensitive actress who embodies all of Anne’s qualities,” says showrunner and EP Moira Walley-Beckett (Breaking Bad) of McNulty’s casting “Amybeth is Anne for a new generation.”

-The series will follow a 13-year-old, orphaned Anne as she moves in with Marilla, an elderly spinster, and her aging brother Matthew (played by Tony and BAFTA nominee Geraldine James and veteran stage actor R. H. Thomas, respectively).
+The series will follow a 13-year-old, orphaned Anne as she moves in with Marilla, an elderly spinster, and her aging brother Matthew (played by Tony and BAFTA nominee Geraldine James and veteran stage actor R. H. Thomson, respectively).
 Much like in the beloved book, the show’s eight one-hour episodes will focus on Anne’s time in Avonlea as she slowly gets to know (and win over) her new adoptive family and the small town where they reside.